procitec/sphinx-rst-table/docs/roles.rst

 Roles
 =====

-For crossreference tables and table rows, ``sphinxcontrib-rst-table`` supports some roles:
+For crossreference tables and table rows, ``sphinx-rst-table`` supports some roles:

 .. rst:role:: tbl